Newington, London

-Newington is a district of Central London, just south of the River Thames, and part of the London Borough of Southwark.
+Newington is a district of South London, just south of the River Thames, and part of the London Borough of Southwark.
 It was an ancient parish and the site of the early administration of the county of Surrey.
 It was the location of the County of London Sessions House from 1917, in a building now occupied by the Inner London Crown Court.

 History

 Toponymy

 The name means "new farmstead" to refer to a newer part of the manor of Walworth.
 It lay on the old Roman road from London to West Sussex, specifically directly to Chichester (also linking to London/Westminster much of Surrey including Kingston and Guildford) (this was one of the Stane Streets).
 The proximity to London meant stalls, stables and stores were by the late medieval period numerous.
 The first mention of Newington (or Neweton) occurs in the Testa de Nevill (a survey of feudal tenure officially known as the Book of Fees compiled 1198–1242) during the reign of Henry III, wherein it is stated that the queen's goldsmith holds of the king one acre of land in Neweton, by the service of rendering a gallon of honey.
 In 1313 it is mentioned again in the Archbishop of Canterbury's Register as Newington juxta London.
 The name survives now in the street names Newington Causeway and Newington Butts and in the open space Newington Gardens, on the site of Horsemonger Lane Gaol (1791–1878).

 Newington as a ward currently is a name for one of the equal-electorate drawn divisions of councillors of the London Borough of Southwark, covering from Walworth Road up to the borough's western limit with South Lambeth, Lambeth.